JimmyBillen/Master_Thesis/README.md

 - **Data**: Training data of the neural networks.
 - **Results**: Analysis of the model’s performance and generalization capabilities.

-For more detailed information, the full thesis can be accessed in the repository or via the institution's repository.
+For more detailed information, the full thesis can be accessed in the repository.

 ## Contact
 For questions, feel free to contact me directly.